virgo47/javasimon/readme.txt

 long minSplit = stopwatch.getMin();
 }}}

-You can use convenient utility to print the results (note ns/us/ms/s unit after the number:
+You can use convenient utility to print the results (note ns/us/ms/s unit after the number):
 {{{
 System.out.println("Total time: " + SimonUtils.presentNanoTime(totalNanos));
 }}}